SheikhAfham-1993/githubexplorer/README.md

 ## Running the project

 This project is using [Github GraphQL](https://docs.github.com/en/graphql) which is authenticated via Personal access token.
-In order to run this project you need to create Personel access token in you github account.
+In order to run this project you need to create Personel access token in your Github account.
 Follow the below steps to create the token

-- Go to your github account
+- Go to your Github account
 - Go to settings.
-You fill find settings upon clicking you profile image on top right.
+You will find settings upon clicking your profile image on top right.
-- Under settings scroll down to "Develop settings".
+- Under settings scroll down to "Developer settings".
 - Then click on Personal access token and select "Tokens (classic)".
 - Under Tokens (classic), click on Generate new token.
 Click on the (classic) option.
 - Github will then need your confirmation by requiring your password.